rydmike/flex_color_scheme/README.md

 In this example we use **"Oh Mandy red"** scheme that is represented by enum value `FlexScheme.mandyRed`.

-We also set the app's `themeMode` property to `ThemeMode.system` so that the used device can control if the app uses its light or dark theme, based on the device system setting for light and dark theme.
+We set `MaterialApp.themeMode` to `ThemeMode.system`, so that the device can control if the app uses its light or dark theme mode, based on the device theme mode system setting.

 Totally just one property modified, and two properties added to the default counter app, plus the package import of course.
-The modified MaterialApp from the Flutter default counter app is shown below.
+The modified `MaterialApp` from the Flutter default counter app is shown below.

 ```dart
   class MyApp extends StatelessWidget {